LuizKraisch/LuizKraisch/README.md

 ### Hey! :) 👋

 * I'm Luiz.
-I am a development trainee at Euax in Brazil. 🖥️
+I am a Full Stack Developer at Euax in Brazil. 🖥️

 * I'm majoring in Software Engineering at Católica University in Joinville, SC. 📜